bluescarni/piranha/doc/math_degree.rst

    where ``Tp`` is ``T`` after the removal of reference and cv-qualifiers, and *x* is perfectly forwarded to the call operators of :cpp:class:`piranha::degree_impl`.
-   If the expressions above are invalid, or if they return a type which does not satisfy the :cpp:concept:`piranha::Returnable` concept, then these functions will be disabled (i.e., they will not participate in overload resolution).

    See the :ref:`implementation <math_degree_impls>` section below for more details about the available specialisations.